NIMS University Paramedical Admissions 2025

 Educational Qualification | At least 50 per cent marks in 10+2 with Physics, Chemistry, and Biology and Mathematics |

-Students who have successfully met the eligibility requirements of the course can apply for admission.
+Students who have successfully met the eligibility requirements of the course can apply for admissions.
 While the eligibility criteria remain the same for the majority of the colleges, some institutes may require additional eligibility requirements.
-Listed below is the MBBS admission 2025 procedure.
+Listed below is the MBBS admission procedure 2025.

 Eligibility Criteria- Students interested in applying for admissions should have completed their 10+2 with Physics, Chemistry, and Biology as compulsory subjects.
 They must score at least 50 per cent in aggregate (for candidates belonging to the reserved categories, there will be a relaxation of 10 per cent).